Infinite-dimensional $p$-adic groups, semigroups of double cosets, and inner functions on Bruhat--Tits builldings: Multiplication of double cosets

 \section{Multiplication of double cosets}

 \COUNTERS

 {\bf \punct Groups. } By $V=\Q_p^n$ we denote linear spaces over $\Q_p$.
-Denote by $\GL(n,\Q_p)=\GL(V)$ the group of invertible linear operators in $\Q_p^n$; by $\GL(n,\O_p)$ the group of all matrices $g$ with integer elements, such that $g^{-1}$ have integer elements.
+Denote by $\GL(n,\Q_p)=\GL(V)$ the group of invertible linear operators in $\Q_p^n$; by $\GL(n,\Z_p)$ the group of all matrices $g$ with integer elements, such that $g^{-1}$ have integer elements.

 Consider a space $V=\Q_p^{2n}$ equipped with a non-degenerate skew-symmetric bilinear form $B_V$, say $ $.
-The symplectic group $\Sp(2n,\Q_p)$ is the group of matrices preserving this form, $\Sp(2n,\O_p)$ is the group of symplectic matrices with integer elements.
+The symplectic group $\Sp(2n,\Q_p)$ is the group of matrices preserving this form, $\Sp(2n,\Z_p)$ is the group of symplectic matrices with integer elements.
+We also denote

 Also, consider a space $\Q_p^n$ equipped with the standard symmetric bilinear form $ (v,w)=\sum v_j w_j .$ We denote by $\OO(n, \Q_p)$ the group of all matrices preserving this form \footnote{There are several non-equivalent non-degenerate quadratic forms and several different orthogonal groups over $\Q_p$, however we consider only this group.}.